 Unicode defines two types of equivalence between characters: canonical equivalence and compatibility equivalence.

-Canonical equivalence is a fundamental equivalency between Unicode characters or sequences of Unicode characters that represent the same abstract character.
-When correctly displayed, these should always have the same visual appearance and behavior.
-Generally speaking, two canonically equivalent Unicode texts should be considered to be identical as text.
-Unicode defines a process called canonical decomposition that removes these primary distinctions between two texts.
+Canonical equivalence is a fundamental equivalency between Unicode code points or sequences of Unicode code points that represent the same abstract character.
+Canonically equivalent sequences ideally should have the same visual appearance (although there are many factors that can cause them to appear somewhat differently) and they should be treated and processed as if they were identical.
+Unicode defines a process called canonical decomposition that removes these primary distinctions between two differently-encoded but canonically equivalent texts.

 Examples of canonical equivalence defined by Unicode include: